ad-freiburg/ad-blog/content/post/project-wikidata-templates.md

 This project explored the topic of semantic SPARQL templates and identified a set of concrete templates that can be used in practice to improve the performance of KGQA systems &ndash; particularly on examples with high relative complexity. <br>
 The project also highlighted that there is still much room for improving the KGQA benchmarks, both with regard to the variety of their examples, and with regard to the correctness of their gold queries and answers. <br>
 The idea of using Wikipedia lists as a basis and ground truth for creating KGQA benchmarks was introduced and its merits highlighted.
 With the creation of the <i>Wikipedia Lists</i> dataset published here, it was also applied in practice. <br>
 Future work should tackle a clearer, formal description of the templates that have been identified so far.
-This includes a clearer description of how the templates can be nested and combined with each other than what was presented here.
-This formal concretization may then serve as the basis of a semantic-templates-based KGQA system.
+This includes a clearer description of how the templates can be nested and combined with each other than what was presented here. <br>
+All the while, the templates' usefulness needs to be assessed in the light of existing and new data, and adjustments need to be made accordingly.
+The resulting formal concretization may then serve as the basis of a semantic-templates-based KGQA system. <br>
 Research in this area could also benefit greatly from improving and extending the currently available empirical basis by creating better benchmarks or building onto existing ones. <br>
 Ideally, the resulting benchmarks would then capture the full spectrum of different syntactic structures needed to adequately answer users' questions, including various types of queries containing subqueries. <br>
 Moreover, these benchmarks would provide the best possible gold query and answer set (with the highest possible F-measures) for each question, as characterized by other sources of information (e.g., Wikipedia lists).